 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is an arduous process because it involves balancing what believe you’re worth with what your employer believes they’re able to afford.
-However, if done correctly it could be positive for both the employer and employee, which results in a higher salary for the employee as well as greater employees’ engagement in their jobs.
-Here’s how to bargain your salary in confidence.
+Negotiating your salary is an arduous process because it involves balancing what you believe you’re worth with what your employer believes they’ll be able to afford.
+If done properly it could be a positive experience for both parties that results in a greater salary for the employee, as well as greater engagement of the employee in their job.
+Here’s how you can bargain your salary in confidence.

-- Before you make a salary offer, research market rates and industry standards to ensure that your salary proposal is realistic.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary request is realistic.

-- Find out information by socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Find out information by socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Plan your talk points ahead of the time, including education and certifications as well as years of relevant knowledge, accomplishments and achievements and unique skills qualities, industry knowledge, and training potential.
+- Prepare talking points ahead of the time, including education and accreditation in the form of years of relevant work knowledge, accomplishments and achievements with a unique set of skills and capabilities, knowledge of the industry, and training opportunities.

-- In the course of negotiations, you should be assertive and confident, yet flexible and open.
-Show tangible results that you’ve achieved in your previous positions.
+- During the negotiation, you must be assured and confident but remain flexible and open-minded.
+Highlight tangible results that you’ve achieved in your previous roles.

 Do your research

-Prior to entering any salary negotiation, it’s important to conduct thorough research on standard industry rates and market rates to make sure your salary offer is realistic.
-Some factors that can affect this include your experience level, company size as well as location. (?).
-Another great method to gather data is to connect with your colleagues or those in your chosen area of work.
+Before you begin any salary negotiation, you need to conduct a thorough study of market rates and industry standards to ensure that your salary suggestion is realistic.
+Some factors that can affect the amount you are offered could be your experience degree, size of the company and geographical location. (?).
+One great way to gather data is to connect with your colleagues or those within your job field.

 Research Online

-With the aid of online resources such as [LinkedIn Salary] (https: //www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index.
-Htm) you can obtain a more substantial approach towards the benchmarking range of salary that companies offer for the exact role which will gives you an idea of current market rate and a few other elements that are related to the position.
+With the help of online resources, such as [LinkedIn Salary] (https http://www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you will get a an additional perspective on the range of benchmarking salaries that companies offer for the exact job.
+It will provide you with an idea about current market rate plus few other facets of the job.

-Preparing for any negotiations is always a good time spent.
-You’ll feel much more confident when the presentation of your case if have a outline of your talking points prior to the time.
+Time spent preparing for any meeting is time well spent.
+You’ll be more confident in giving your argument if you have a clear list of points to discuss prior to the time.

-Here are a few instances of items you may want to consider during your salary negotiation:
+Here are some suggestions of what you may want to consider during your salary negotiation:

 - Years of relevant experience